bitlabstudio/bitmazk-contact-form/README.rst

 * Create a CMS page, assign it to the template that has the ``contact_form`` block and add the ``Contact Form AppHook`` to the page.

 Configuration
 =============

 Set ``ENABLE_CAPTCHA=True`` if you want to show an image captcha.

+Set ``CONTACT_FORM_DISPLAY_CATEGORIES=True`` if you want the form to include a list of categories the users request is about.

+The categories are stored as master data and you can add them via the Django admin under ``contact_form > ContactFormCategory``.